Anti-Bot

 Why most homegrown challenges fail

-Consider a real, working example: a custom Proof-of-Work (PoW) system gating a registration flow.
-On paper it looks solid — three endpoints and a heavily obfuscated Web Worker:
+Here is a real, working example: a custom Proof-of-Work (PoW) system — a puzzle that costs the browser CPU time to solve — guarding a sign-up flow.
+On paper it looks solid: three endpoints and a heavily obfuscated Web Worker (a background script the page runs off the main thread):

 • GET /api/pow/worker — returns a 178 KB obfuscated JavaScript Web Worker.